-Elizabeth Thomas' sister: 'Long, long road ahead of us'
+California judge OKs Cummins' move back to Tennessee

 Story highlights

-- Elizabeth is "grateful to be home," her sister says in an interview
+- Elizabeth Thomas is "grateful to be home," her sister says in an interview

 - Prosecutors want Tad Cummins to remain detained pending trial